Tired of ads?

 That winter, disaster strikes: Miss Maudie's house catches on fire and burns to the ground.
 While a sleepy Scout stands on the street trying not to freeze, someone drapes a blanket over her shoulders without her noticing: turns out that someone was Boo Radley, and it freaks Scout out that he was right there and she didn't even notice.

-As if things aren't bad enough, Jem and Scout hear rumors that the girl's dad has been indirectly threatening their dad.
+As if things aren't bad enough, Jem and Scout hear rumors that Bob Ewell has been indirectly threatening Atticus .
 One dark night, they're on their way back home from the school's Halloween pageant when they hear someone following them.
-Suddenly they're attacked, though Scout can't see much because of her costume.
-When things calm down, one man is on the ground, and another carries the injured and unconscious Jem back to the Finch house, while Scout follows.
+Suddenly, they're attacked, though Scout can't see much because of her costume.
+When things calm down, one man is on the ground and another carries the injured and unconscious Jem back to the Finch house, while Scout follows.

-When all the excitement dies down, it turns out that Mr. Ewell (the girl's dad) is dead, Jem's arm is broken, and Boo Radley is the one who carried Jem home.
+When all the excitement dies down, it turns out that Mr. Ewell (the girl's dad) is dead from being stabbed with his own knife, Jem's arm is broken, and Boo Radley is the one who carried Jem home.
 For some reason, Atticus assumes that the killer is the 10-year-old boy rather than the silent, hulking giant, and he starts planning Jem's legal defense.
-Luckily, a friend talks him out of it.
-The novel ends with Scout looking at her neighborhood with new eyes from the Radley front porch, wondering what Boo thinks about all this.
+Luckily, his friend, town sheriff Heck Tate, talks him out of it.
+The novel ends with Scout looking at her neighborhood with new eyes from the Radley house , wondering what Boo thinks about all this.

 And then she goes home to have her daddy tuck her in and read her to sleep.